Annulment of Marriage in New Jersey

-- Religious - Some religions frown upon divorce, but are more accepting of an NJ annulment
+- Religious - Some religions frown upon divorce, but are more accepting of an annulment

-While many couples may seek a New Jersey annulment, there are only a few circumstances in which an NJ annulment will actually be granted.
+While many couples may seek a marriage annulment in New Jersey, there are only a few circumstances in which an annulment will actually be granted.
 In order to be eligible for an annulment in New Jersey, there must have been some type of fraud or material misrepresentation to the "essentials of the marriage" relationship.

 If your spouse has another living spouse at the time of your marriage, it is considered bigamy.
 This ground requires you to be unaware of your spouse's existing marriage at the time of your marriage.
 In addition, when you request a New Jersey annulment, you must be able to prove that the marriage actually existed.
 Bigamy itself is a criminal offense.

 If a threat of serious violence caused you to become married, then you may be eligible to file for an NJ annulment on the grounds of duress.